dxatscale/sfpowerkit/README.md

 ## `sfpowerkit:org:duplicaterule:deactivate`

-Deactivates a duplicate rule in the target org
+Deactivates a duplicate rule in the target org.
+Deactivate active rules before pushing the changes to the target org

 ```
 USAGE